 3) Proposal Narrative – The proposed work should be described (single-spaced; not less than 12-point type with 1-inch margins; not to exceed 4 pages; this page limit does not include the Specific Aims page).
 Keep in mind that the proposal will be evaluated by peers who may not have detailed knowledge of the area; therefore, the proposed work should be described in sufficient detail for faculty colleagues to evaluate its impact, but still be at a level general enough for the non-specialist to appreciate.
 The proposal should address the following areas:

-- Outcomes that are the focus of the project and how the project will engage UAMuseums, museum audiences, and the local community.
+- Outcomes that are the focus of the project and how the project will engage UAMuseums, museum audiences, arts, and the local community.

 - The expertise of the PIs and the investigative team in addressing the research question.

 - The methods and planned outcomes, including how arts research is a necessary and fully-integrated component.

 4) Literature Review – Provide a short (1-page, single-spaced) literature review that contextualizes the work you are proposing in relation to previous relevant research, creative performance, or community and cultural engagement.
 This may include sources not cited in the narrative.

 5) Optional: An additional 1-2 single-spaced pages describing how the project will fit into the larger timeline of submitting a proposal for a federal/foundation research grant.
 The funding source will be identified (e.g. a specific national agency, foundation, etc.), along with relevant Program Announcements (PA), Funding Opportunity Announcements (FOA), or Requests for Applications (RFA).
 The timeline will include the date of a planned grant submission.